Mary Ann Hoag

 - If you are not assigned a garden spot due to lack of availability, you will be placed on a waiting list, again in order of request, and assigned a garden spot when and if one becomes available.
 You will also be given priority when the next call for plot requests goes out the following January.

-- If you are assigned a garden spot, you can have the spot for a minimum of three years but you MUST request the continued use of your plot annually.
-This will confirm for the Garden Committee Chairs that you are still interested in maintaining your plot.
+- If you are assigned a garden spot, you can have the spot for a minimum of three years, but you MUST request the continued use of your plot annually.
+This will confirm for the Garden Committee Chair that you are still interested in maintaining your plot.

 - A gardener may keep a plot longer than three years if there are no members waiting for plot assignment.
 If during the next request period, requests are received, the person with the plot for the longest time beyond three years will be the first person rotated out.